Norton’s Theorem in DC Circuit Analysis

 - Calculate /measure the Open Circuit Resistance.
 This is the Norton Resistance (RN).

 - Now find the Load current flowing through and Load Voltage across Load Resistor by using the Current divider rule.
-IL = IN / (RN / (RN+ RL)) ((For better understanding…check the solved example).
+IL = IN / (RN / (RN+ RL)) ((For clear explanation … check the solved example given below).

 Solved Example by Norton’s Theorem: